 The desire for better health is the major reason why most people would start including juice into their diet.
 My mom would always say to me that “health is wealth”.
 It may be a little cliche to some, but it is actually true.
 The healthier you are, the less you spend on medical bills when you get sick.
 With good health, your body can resist any illness that might affect your work like the flu for instance.

 When you start juicing, you need to understand that it is a lifestyle change.
 Fortunately, it’s not too big of a change that can disrupt your current way of life.
 Whether you’re planning to drink juice once a day or as seldom as twice a week, you’ll definitely experience health improvement.

 Some people may choose to completely forego on eating solid foods, but this is not really recommended.
 Our body is designed to break down solid foods.
 If you replace your entire meals with just drinking juice, you’ll actually end up craving for more food.

 The best way is to mix it up with your diet.
-Whether you’re going through a strict diet plan or just cutting down on carbs, drinking juice will always be a welcome addition.
+Whether you’re going on a strict diet plan or just cutting down on carbs, drinking juice will always be a welcome addition.

 Drinking Juice vs Eating Raw Fruits And Vegetables